hapax/hapax.github.io/assets/reality.md

 we are situated. -->
 <!-- I'm David, a theoretical physicist at UBC, but I'm not going to be
 specifically talking about physics today. -->
-I'm a theoretical physicist, but rather than talking about physics, I'll be sharing a broad and personal perspective on what science is, and what scientists do.
-But first of all, I'm going to talk about what science is *not*, or at least, not primarily.
+I'm going to be sharing a broad and personal perspective on what science is, and what scientists do.
+But first of all, I'm going to talk about what science is *not*.

 If I ask you to imagine a scientist, one of two stock types is likely to pop into your head.